 The borrower agrees with the lender to pledge an asset, known as collateral, as security if the borrower cannot repay the loan.
 Here are examples of popular forms of collateral used to secure a loan.

-- Real Estate.
-A house, a business building, or even land are examples of real estate.
+• Real Estate.
+Real estate examples are A house, a business building, or even land.

-It is essential to keep in mind that the value of the collateral must be at least equivalent to the amount being borrowed for the loan to be approved.
+Remembering that the collateral’s value must be equivalent to the amount borrowed for the loan to be approved is essential.
 The lender must be able to recoup the loan amount from the sale of the collateral if the borrower fails to repay the loan and the lender is forced to sell the collateral.

 Borrowers in financial trouble contact lenders to negotiate repayment.
 Consider arranging a new payment plan or a temporary discount.
 Visit a financial advisor or credit counseling agency if the borrower and lender can’t agree.